-In this section, we use Bayesian methods to determine whether a model with liquidity preference shocks (henceforth referred to as the LP model) provides a better overall fit of U.S. data than does an otherwise identical model with inflation target shocks (henceforth referred to as the IT model).
-In the Appendix, we provide a detailed description of the two models, and derive the corresponding three log-linear equations characterizing the dynamics of output, inflation, and the nominal interest rate.
+We start by asking whether a model with liquidity preference shocks (henceforth referred to as the LP model) provides a better overall fit of U.S. data than does an otherwise identical model with inflation target shocks (henceforth referred to as the IT model).
+In Appendix A, we provide a detailed description of the two models, and derive the corresponding three log-linear equations characterizing the dynamics of output, inflation, and the nominal interest rate.
 These are given by equations (A.8)-(A.10) for the IT model and equations (A.11)-(A.13) for the LP model.
 Notice that the two models are equally parsimonious and share the same deep parameters.